 PATH Intl.
-Standards for Certification and Accreditation manual (current edition).
-The manual is available for purchase as a hard copy or on CD from the PATH Intl.
-Store online at www.pathintl.org, by ordering on the PATH Intl.
-Registered Instructor

-Certification Application Form, or by calling the PATH Intl. office.
-PATH Intl. members may download the manual from the member's only section of the PATH Intl. website at www.pathintl.org.
+Standards for Certification and

+Accreditation manual (current edition).
+The manual is available for purchase as a hard copy or on downloaded version from the PATH Intl. store online at pathintl.org PATH Intl. members may download the manual from the member's only section of the PATH Intl. website at www.pathintl.org.
 (Please note this document is approximately 300 pages when printed single sided).

-- \101 Arena Exercises, Cherry Hill, available from Story Communications, Inc. (800) 441-5700 - \Becoming an Effective Rider, Cherry Hill, available from Story Communications, Inc. (800) 441-5700
+101 Arena Exercises, Cherry Hill, available from Story Communications, Inc. (800) 441-5700

+Becoming an Effective Rider, Cherry Hill, available from Story Communications, Inc. (800) 441-5700